raspberrypilearning/getting-started-guide-microbit/en/step_10.md

 ![The share button.](images/sharebutton.png)

-This will open the project window.
+This will open the Share Project window.

 ![The Share Project window with the Share Project button displayed.](images/shareprojectwindow.png)